TanmayJain872/QuickChat/README.md

 # QuickChat
 Riktam Tech Assignment Project.
-User interface of a chatting application using React, Material UI and Redux.
+User interface of a chatting application using React, React Redux, Redux Toolkit and Material UI.